 Truth be told, if I didn’t discover this property I doubt I would have found anything that matched my inspiration.
 Blocks from campus, walking distance to the big consumer hub of Guadalupe St, and in a deep-rooted, vintage house… this was the perfect building and location for my vision, and it’s somewhere where I’d want to work myself.

 Besides that, MELD is in central Austin near the vibrant Guadalupe drag in North Campus.
-Coworkers can stroll to bars, coffee shops, boutiques, restaurants, even gyms and yoga studios.
+Coworkers can stroll to bars, coffee shops, boutiques, restaurants, and even gyms and yoga studios.
 We love our neighborhood, and it’s such a convenient location.

 MELD has been open for almost a year now — so congratulations on that!
 What has been your favorite thing about operating a coworking space?